natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Pr.123K%20(A-11).md

 === Mobility ===
 {{Specs-Fleet-Mobility}}
 <!-- ''Write about the ship's mobility.
 Evaluate its power and manoeuvrability, rudder rerouting speed, stopping speed at full tilt, with its maximum forward and reverse speed.'' -->
-The Pr 123K (A-11) is the fastest boat in the game - getting to 135/136kph in Arcade Battles.
+The Pr.123K (A-11) is one of the fastest boats in the game - reaching up to 135 km/h in arcade battles.
 This makes it very useful for capturing zones that are some distance from the main battle area.

 The vessel loses a lot of speed when making anything more than minimal turns, like all hydrofoils.
 However, it has very good acceleration, allowing sharp turns to be a normal part of your tactics.